Messianic Community in Philadelphia

 The Hebrew Word Picture for netzab: life draws near to finished work of the house.

 In Hebrew, the word for ‘endure’ is amad and means ‘to take one’s stand in the covenant.’
-It suggests an ‘attitude’ of standing.’
+It suggests an ‘attitude of standing.’
 To become a pillar in the Millennial Temple suggests the believers of Philadelphia are strong in their covenant relationship with Yeshua and they will continue to stand strong during his one-thousand-year reign.

-The believers in Philadelphia have prepared themselves as wise virgins with oil in their lamps.
+The Messianic believers in Philadelphia have prepared themselves as wise virgins with oil in their lamps.
 They have matured in faith and have not faltered in their first love.
 Their clothes are not soiled.
-They repented and the fruits of righteousness followed.
+They have repented and fruits of righteousness follow them.
 They have stood firm like a pillar when faced with trials.
 They have not fallen into sexual immorality or eaten foods sacrificed to idols.
 They have blessed Isra’el and the Jewish people.
 They have not learned the deep secrets of the Adversary and have nothing to do with Jezebel.
 They remain behind, enduring patiently the days of tribulation, and are welcomed into the Kingdom by Yeshua who holds the key to the House of David.

 This is highest reward given to any of the seven communities.
 The believers in Philadelphia are not just invited guests to the wedding feast; they become the pure and spotless Bride of Messiah.
 They receive the Kingdom family name, the name of their Father –– yod-hey-vav-hey.
 They receive a new home in the heavenly New Jerusalem.
 They also receive the highest name of all –– the name of their Bridegroom, Yeshua, the King of Kings.